AP-NORC poll: Pandemic especially tough on people of color

 While the protests have garnered attention, the AP-NORC poll found that most Americans overwhelmingly support restrictions aimed at containing the virus and are taking personal actions to protect themselves from the coronavirus.
 Ninety-five percent say they’re both washing hands more frequently and staying away from large groups.
 African Americans are also more likely than either white or Hispanic Americans to say they’re wearing masks outside the home, 83% to 64% and 67%, respectively.

-“I take it very seriously, because it’s an invisible killer,” said Michael French, 62, of Saint Paul, Minnesota, who says he wears a mask and gloves everywhere he goes.
+“I take it very seriously, because it’s an invisible killer,” said Michael French, 62, of St. Paul, Minnesota, who says he wears a mask and gloves everywhere he goes.
 “But some people won’t until it affects them personally and then they’ll wake up to the deadliness of this virus.”

 Kat Stafford is a member of the AP’s Race and Ethnicity team.
 Follow Stafford on Twitter at http://twitter.com/kat__stafford.
 Swanson reported from Washington.